 - 1. Work with City of Dodgeville and WisDOT to explore a Park-and-Ride lot. - 2.
 Solicit input regarding paratransit services and ongoing review. - 3.
 Interest in the development of a local taxi service. - 4.
+Possible addition of bicycle lanes at Military Ridge Road and Survey Road (from Brue Road to USH 18). - 5.
 Possible addition or identification of horse and recreation vehicle routes providing access to these areas.